Skip to main content

 • If we have not learned to serve one another in love within the church we have no business ministering outwardly (1 Timothy 3:4-5).

 Growth is scripturally inspired by the establishment (or rooting) in love.* If we use fear of punishment we are not maturing the church in love (1 John 4:18).
 If we use authoritarian rule and lord over others we do not produce growth stemming from love and do not live to the words of Jesus (Matthew 20:25–28; Matthew 18:1–4; Luke 22:25–27).
-Why would anyone listen to teachers (unless they themselves seek personal gain) if you do not care for and love them?
+Why would anyone listen to teachers (unless they themselves seek personal gain) if they do not care for and love them?

-The "great" who should be the mature, not by age but by spiritual maturity, should become "last "serving “the least” to build them up in Christ who is the head.
+The "great" who should be the mature, not by age but by spiritual maturity, they should become "last "serving “the least” to build them up in Christ who is the head.
 This is radical love and sacrificial service to Christ’s body, the church.
 We do not need ministers who are looking out for their own interests, who care only about numerical growth, but who seek the interests of Christ who cares deeply for each individual, especially the least, the children.

 Inward Focus Extends Outward